Mazuh/InfoBusUFRN-App/README.md

 And what I did to run my application on my device (didn't use a virtual device):

 - Followed this guide: https://facebook.github.io/react-native/docs/running-on-device.html

+What I imagine that should be done after you clone the repository (didn't test it yet):
+- Execute ```npm install``` on repository directory.

 > Everytime I'll run my aplication, I execute ```adb reverse tcp:8081 tcp:8081 && react-native run-android```
 > at my repository root after plugging my device on USB port and allowing it to let my PC debug.